4 Important Japanese Language Concepts Every Learner Should Understand

 (今回は動画のご紹介ですので、書き起こしのみとなります。ご了承ください。The following is a transcript of the video linked above.
 There is an assumption that readers are able to read Hiragana.
 If you are unable to, please follow along with the video!)

-1. Particles Allow for Flexible Grammar
+1. Japanese Particles Allow for Flexible Word Order

 Unlike English, which has fairly strict word order, Japanese is more flexible because it uses particles.
 If we have a sentence like "The dog drank the water" in English, we can rearrange the nouns and say, "The water drank the dog" but no matter how you look at it, these two sentences will never have the same meaning.
 Japanese works differently.
 Because we have particles that come immediately after the noun or noun phrase that specify the function of that noun or noun phrase, there is more flexibility for word order.
 Let's go back to the sentence we were just looking at.
 In Japanese, we would say, 犬が水を飲んだ (いぬがみずをのんだ).
 Even if you flip around the nouns like we did in English and say 水を犬が飲んだ (みずをいぬがのんだ), the sentence still means the same thing.
 You might notice that it feels less natural - which it is because there is a preferred order in Japanese - it's still grammatically correct.